suhaib-ahmd/CL-appmgr-steps/README.md

 search localdomain
 ```

-Edit this file to add our DNS server, `10.1.1.1` in this list.
+Edit this file to add our DNS server, `nameserver 10.1.1.1` in this list.

 ```
-nameserver 10.1.1.1
+vi /etc/resolv.conf
 ```
 Recall that you will have a vi terminal for an existing file `/etc/resolv.conf` open.
 Type `i` to enter in the insert mode.
 Add the line `nameserver 10.1.1.1` at the beginning of the file.
 Press ```Esc``` to go back to the command mode.
 Type `wq` and the press `Enter` to save and quit vi.